bobjflong/biblesearch-api-haskell/readme.md

   Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves.
 </p>"

+> verse ^. plainText
+"Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves."

 > verse ^. verseId
 "eng-KJV:Matt.10.16"